 From the point of view of personal finances, this method would be equivalent to the envelope method, where funds get funneled into budget categories.
 Envelope budgeting takes all your money and helps determine where best to spend money without crippling any emergency funds or not paying committed expenses.

 In the end, a zero-based budget is very strict, as it attempts to eliminate any expenses that do not contribute to the company’s profit.
-It’s a difficult and very time-consuming process to carry out a zero-based budget, so many companies only use this approach on occasion.
+It’s a difficult and very time-consuming accounting cycle process to carry out a zero-based budget, so many companies only use this approach on occasion.

 Zero-based budgeting may be the right budgeting method for businesses that have an urgent need to reduce costs, for example, during a financial restructuring where the previous budget period will not have any meaning toward the new financial life of the company.